 The seismic shift in business practices has transformed how leaders and human resources professionals build and deploy teams.
 Making the best use of resources in the workforce requires companies to examine their organizational structure, evaluating the competencies of both their generalists and their specialists.

 Adopting a structure that includes both centralized and decentralized workers allows companies to utilize all employees in the most advantageous ways.
 Yet, to streamline and optimize the workflow of hundreds or thousands of employees – located at headquarters, regional offices, and working in the field or at home – is no small feat.

 To establish a successful hybrid organizational structure that benefits from the talents of both generalists and specialists, you first need to define what decisions can be made where and by whom.
 Many organizations are settling on a model that involves the centralization of planning and specialist roles while delegating tactical decision-making and problem-solving in the field.
 In other words, centralize your specialists and distribute your generalists.

-Technology can enable this division of labor, helping define the types of decisions each employee can make based on his/her knowledge and role.
+Field management software can enable this division of labor, helping define the types of decisions each employee can make based on his/her knowledge and role.
 With the right operations management technology, your organization can promote procedural consistency and higher operational standards, better customer service, and employee satisfaction, while reducing redundancy of work and unnecessary costs.

 Up-level your teams with workflow technology

 Emerging technologies enable organizations to optimally deploy their people to perform independently and at a higher level.
 Operations management software helps define an organization’s end-to-end processes.
 It provides all the guidelines and tools to expand knowledge and decision-making potential in the field.
 With field service management software enabled by mobile devices, employees can: